Ebonsignori/image-resize-upload-aws/README.md

 1. `npm install`
 1. `npm start`

+You can see upload progress from the CLI running the server.

 Images are saved in `BUCKET_NAME`, one for each dimmension specified in `IMAGE_BREAKPOINTS`.

 They are saved in the form `image_name/image_name-${dimmension}.jpg`. e.g. `IMG_123/IMG_123-600.jpg`